chris-pan/crisis-compass/README.md

 ## What we learned
 We learned how to parse online datasets with the pandas package from python .
 We also learned how to develop design prototypes using Figma, where we worked on branding through color schemes, font design, and logo/slogan.
 ## What's next for Crisis Compass
 Although we have the backend functionality and a concept for the frontend done, we haven’t created the actual application yet.
-Our next steps would be to bring our idea to life and create the mobile application, using tools such as Flutter.
+Our next steps would be to bring our idea to life.
+For instance, one of the issues we haven’t been able to resolve on the backend was to update the ICU/inpatient bed data every week; another issue is not having a frontend implemented through Flutter.